farzadab/agile/algorithms/report.md

   - `🔍🔍🔍` missing saved data
   - `✖` indicates bad result (or failure) in an experiment
   - `✔` indicates good result (or success) in an experiment
+  - `⛳` indicates a really good result in an experiment (a point of comparison)
   - `???` question or wondering: can be the basis of the next experiments
   - `Res` indicates a response (or answer) to a question, most likely an answer found later down the line
   - `⚫⚫⚫` misc